-Such measures will help us to achieve the emission reduction targets for 2015 and 2020, and to meet broadly the existing Air Quality Objectives by 2020.
+Such measures will help us to achieve the emission reduction targets for 2020, and to meet broadly the existing Air Quality Objectives by 2020.

 Note: Emission figures are presented in the nearest ten.

-Making reference to international developments and technological advancement, we have been updating the methodologies to compile emission inventory including the collection of most updated data with an aim to provide a better support to the management of air quality.
-Whenever the compilation methodology is updated, new activity data are collated, or errors in the estimates are identified, we will follow international practice to update the emission inventory and to revise the emission inventory for past years as far as practicable based on the updated methods and data to enable consistent and reliable emission trend analysis to be made.
+Making reference to international developments and technological advancement, we have been updating the methodologies to compile emission inventories including the collection of most updated data with an aim to provide a better support to the management of air quality.
+Whenever the compilation methodology is updated, new activity data are collated, or errors in the estimates are identified, we will follow international practice to update the emission inventory and to revise the emission inventories for past years as far as practicable based on the updated methods and data to enable consistent and reliable emission trend analysis to be made.
 Updates of the emission inventories are listed in the Summary of Updates to the Emission Inventory.
-Major updates in recent years are highlighted below :
+Major updates to the emission inventories in recent years are highlighted below.

 - EPD have been conducting emission measurements for on-road vehicles by means of remote sensing equipment and advanced portable emission measurement systems (PEMS).
 The measurements have provided a more robust basis for us to estimate vehicle emissions.
 They have also found that vehicles with inadequate maintenance, e.g. LPG vehicles with worn-out catalytic converters, could emit considerably above their normal levels.
 We made use of the findings to update our vehicle emission estimation model and compile the vehicle emission inventory.

-- Since the implementation of the Air Pollution Control (Volatile Organic Compounds) Regulation in April 2007, we have used the sales report data submitted by importers under the Regulation to compile VOC emissions of regulated products including six types of consumer products (air fresheners, hairsprays, multi-purpose lubricants, floor wax strippers, insecticides and insect repellents), printing inks, paints, adhesives and sealants.
-In April 2012, we further regulated the VOC contents of vehicle refinishing and marine paints (vessels and pleasure craft paints) and started to compile the VOC emissions from these paints based on their sales report data.
+- Since the implementation of the Air Pollution Control (Volatile Organic Compounds) Regulation in April 2007, we have used the sales report data submitted by importers under the Regulation to compile VOC emissions of regulated products including six types of consumer products (air fresheners, hairsprays, multi-purpose lubricants, floor wax strippers, insecticides and insect repellents), printing inks and architectural paints.
+In October 2009, we amended the Regulation to further regulate the VOC contents of vehicle refinishing paints, marine paints (vessels and pleasure craft paints), adhesive and sealants and started to compile the VOC emissions from these paints based on their sales report data.
 Emissions from cleansing solvents during the application of paints have also been estimated.
 To compile VOC emissions for the regulated products, we also made reference to EPD’s studies on printing industry, solvent usage for coatings and VOC-containing products, and survey data for marine paints to assess emissions from VOC-containing products.